danielchristian10/data_analysis_daniel2/README.md

 # Outcome

-The project successfully identified critical parking violation trends across locations, times, and vehicle types.
-By understanding these patterns, the analysis provided actionable recommendations to enhance parking enforcement strategies, reduce violations, and improve parking availability in key areas.
-The results also laid the foundation for further predictive analysis to forecast parking violations based on factors such as location, time, and vehicle type.
+Over the period under consideration, the project was able to point out prevalent parking violation majoring on the location, time, and type of vehicle.
+Based on these patterns, the analysis made several suggestions on how to improve parking enforcement, to decrease violations and to optimise parking space in certain areas thus improving their availability.
+The results were also provided the premise for predictive analysis to predict the parking violations depending on the location, time and the type of vehicle.